polodev/datawookie/content/blog/2017-07-11-rstudio-docker-digitalocean.md

 ![]({{ site.baseurl }}/static/img/logo/docker-logo.png)

-These are some notes about how I got this all set up using a Docker container on DigitalOcean. <!-- more --> This idea was inspired by [this article](https://itsalocke.com/r-training-environment/).
+These are some notes about how I got this all set up using a Docker container on DigitalOcean. <!--more--> This idea was inspired by [this article](https://itsalocke.com/r-training-environment/).
 I provide some additional details about the process.

 <!-- https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-getting-started -->
 <!-- https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04 -->